 It was a dream finish for Blacklick’s Vaughn Harber.
 He stood on the 14th tee of The Lakes Golf & Country Club at 4-under-par, five shots off the projected cut line for a spot in the 126th U.S. Open at Shinnecock.

 Then Harber played his final five holes in 5-under-par, going birdie-par-eagle-birdie-birdie to get to 9-under par.
-The fantastic finish earned him a spot in a 4-for-3 playoff with multiple-time PGA TOUR winner JB Holmes and amateurs Arni Sviensson and Sam Uldovich.
+The fantastic finish earned him a spot in a 4-for-3 playoff with five-time PGA TOUR winner JB Holmes and amateurs Arni Sviensson and Sam Uldovich.

 Then in the playoff, this happened: